 Note: Online course.
 All instruction will be online with no specifically required meeting times.
 This course may use online exam proctoring software to administer exams.
-Access to a computer with audio and video capability is required.
-Go to www.losmedanos.edu/onlineclasses for course access information.
+Access to acomputer with audio and video capability is required.
+Go towww.losmedanos.edu/ onlineclasses for course access information.

-SEC DAYS HOURS ROOM INSTRUCTOR SOCIAL JUSTICE STUDIES
+SOCIAL JUSTICE STUDIES

-SJS-110 Introduction to Social Justice Studies - 3 Units ADVISORY: ENGL-100
+Introduction to Social Justice Studies - 3 units SJS-110 Advisory: ENGL-100

-LMC Degree: ADR: Ethnic/Multicultural Studies; Social and Behavioral Sciences; DA Transfer: UC; CSU GE Area D; IGETC Area 4; C-ID SJS 110
+LMC Degree: ADR: Ethnic/Multicultural Studies: Social and Behavioral Sciences: DA Transfer: UC; CSU GE Area D; IGETC Area 4; C-ID SJS 110

-Same as ENGL-110.
 Introduction to Social Justice Studies is an interdisciplinary course introducing students to the history, psychology and sociology of racial, ethnic, class, gender and sexual oppression in the United States and the history, strategy and structure of movements for social justice and liberation.
 It will explore the major theories of race, ethnicity, class, gender and sexuality as they are linked to social structures and institutional processes.
 Specific examples of persecution, segregation, and asymmetric power relations will be drawn from the testimony of the oppressed throughout American history - in art, film, literature and music.
 The practices of oppression and resistance in the United States will be compared and contrasted to the experiences of other nations and cultures.
 May not be repeated.
-SC Online and Hybrid Sections
+SC